peardox/OldPythonEnviroments/README.md

 # OldPythonEnviroments

-This is a slightly out of date version of the real[ PythonEnvironments Repo](https://github.com/Embarcadero/PythonEnviroments) that will compile fine under Delphi 10.4.x
+This is a slightly out of date version of the real[ PythonEnvironments Repo](https://github.com/Embarcadero/PythonEnviroments) that will compile fine under Delphi 10.4.x - it has a few known problems (with Android) and uses older versions of Python.
+This is provides as a stop-gap measure for people who want to play with the Python for Delphi Suite while we address the non-10.4.x issue

 Components to simplify the deployment for Python environments for Delphi applications using [Python4Delphi](https://github.com/Embarcadero/Python4Delphi).